chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/log-in-chainguard-enforce/index.md

 > _This document relates to Chainguard Enforce, which you will need access to in order to follow along.
 You can request access through selecting **Chainguard Enforce for Kubernetes** on our [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs)._

-Chainguard Enforce currently offers login and authentication via three different OpenID Connect identity providers: Google, GitHub, and GitLab.
-[OpenID Connect](https://openid.net/connect/) (OIDC) provides an identity layer on top of the OAuth 2.0 protocol, and it is integrated with both the Chainguard Enforce Console web browser interface, and `chainctl` on the command line.
+Chainguard Enforce currently offers login and authentication through three different OpenID Connect identity providers: Google, GitHub, and GitLab.
+[OpenID Connect](https://openid.net/connect/) (OIDC) provides an identity layer on top of the OAuth 2.0 protocol, and it is integrated with both the Chainguard Enforce Console web browser interface and `chainctl` on the command line.
 This document will walk through both of these workflows.

 ## Signing in through the Chainguard Enforce Console